 Delegate in Your Business

-As much as is practicable in your rolling bistro business, assign tasks to other people either internally or via out-sourcing.
+As much as is practicable in your food truck, assign tasks to other people either internally or through out-sourcing.
 This becomes even more effective when you have a good handle on the talents of the individuals that you are using for delegated work.
 If you know your employees well, you may be able to delegate some tasks, such as social media management, that might not normal fall under the purview of their responsibilities but that they have a great aptitude for.
 The more you can maximize everyone’s efforts in the business the better your operations will be.